Star Trek: Enterprise season 3: Reception

-Enterprise's long-term ratings decline, which it had been suffering through its entire run, continued in Season 3, which featured both the show's last episode to be seen by more than 4 million people ("Stratagem") and the first to be seen by fewer than 3 million ("Damage").
+Enterprises long-term ratings decline, which it had been suffering through its entire run, continued in Season 3, which featured both the show's last episode to be seen by more than four million people ("Stratagem"), and the first to be seen by fewer than three million ("Damage").

-In 2019, CBR rated Season 3 of Star Trek: Enterprise as the 7th best season of all Star Trek seasons up to that time.
+In 2019, CBR rated Season 3 of Star Trek: Enterprise as the seventh best season of all Star Trek seasons up to that time.

-Dominic Keating said he liked the original theme music but disliked the revised version used in season 3.
+In 2022, Dominic Keating said he liked the original theme music, but disliked the revised version used in Season 3.